antony-jr/QArchive/README.md

 Learn more about **QArchive** at the official [documentation](https://antony-jr.github.io/QArchive).

+## Conan

+Starting version 2.0.1 `QArchive` is available on the [Conan C/C++ package manager](https://conan.io/), which means you can download prebuilt packages for all major platforms (Windows, Linux, macOS, etc).

+Find an example on how to consume Conan's precompiled packages in the examples folder.

 # Contributors [![QArchive Contributors](https://img.shields.io/github/contributors/antony-jr/QArchive.svg)](https://github.com/antony-jr/QArchive/graphs/contributors)

 My utmost **gratitude goes to these people!** :heart: